Taking care of elderly parents at home

 There are many realities that adult children may have difficulty accepting when trying to promote a resolution to a real or perceived problem concerning their aging parents.

 - Your elder parents have the right to make their own decisions and give informed consent.

 - Your parents may not agree with your plan.

 - Even if you don’t agree, it’s still good to talk it out and share your ideas and concerns.
 You may be planting the seeds for something good to happen down the road.

 - Sometimes you just cannot plan; a crisis or emergency may determine what happens.

-- There is almost always more than one option, and collecting good information helps to make a good decision.
+- There is almost always several care options for your aging parent, and collecting good information helps to make a good decision.

 - Ask permission before making changes in your parents’ lives.